neilm3006/Flora-Doc/README.md

 ## 🧠 Features

 - 🌱 Select from multiple plant-specific ML models (e.g., Tomato, Potato, Bell Pepper, etc.)
 - 📷 Detect plant diseases using live webcam or uploaded images
 - 💧 Set soil moisture range to optimize irrigation
 - 🌙 Light and Dark mode toggle
 - 🎨 Smooth and responsive UI for both desktop and mobile
 - 🧪 Trained on nearly **35,000 images**, including **augmented data** for improved robustness

 ---

 ## 🧪 Research & Development

-This project was executed in **two major phases**, each of which contributed to **two independent research papers**:
+This project was executed in **two major phases**, each of which contributed to **two independent research papers authored by me**:

 ### Phase 1: AI Model + Web App
 - Focused on building and training high-accuracy ML models
 - Developed a production-ready web app interface
 - Included real-time detection, UI optimization, and model visualization

 ### Phase 2: Functional Prototype
 - Hardware development and circuit integration
 - Designed and connected custom electronics for irrigation and spraying
 - Developed a **custom nozzle** aimed at creating an **umbrella-shaped spray pattern**
 - While the nozzle design was functional, **the motors could not generate sufficient pressure** to operate it at full potential — this remains a limitation under review

 ---